ubco-W2022T2-data301/project-group-group03/final_report_group03.md

 ### Question 3 + Answer 3
 ##### For my EDA: What is the impact of changes in course format (e.g., online, in-person, hybrid) on student course selection and academic performance in higher education?

-##### By examining the graph of the average grades of the two campuses over time, we can observe that both campuses experienced a significant increase in grades in 2020, followed by a decrease in 2021.
-This pattern suggests that the impact of online learning on student performance was consistent across both campuses.
-This finding is important because it suggests that the results of our analysis could be applicable to other institutions that have implemented online learning as a result of the COVID-19 pandemic as the consistency was shown.
+#### Based on thevisualizations, I can conclude that online learning had a positive impact on student performance in the short term.
+I observed a significant increase in grades across different academic disciplines and campuses when online learning was implemented.
+However, I also observed a decrease in grades when classes returned to normal or a hybrid online/in-person format.
+This suggests that the effectiveness of online learning may be affected by the mode of instruction.

 ### Summary: